mikewilks/simple-pastebin-monitor/README.md

 # Container instructions

 There is an automated build pushed to Docker Hub from [GitHub repo](https://github.com/mikewilks/simple-pastebin-monitor).

 There is also a GitHub Action creating a container image on the GitHub Container Registry (ghcr.io/mikewilks/simple-pastebin-monitor:latest)

+A further image is available on quay.io (quay.io/mikewilks/simple-pastebin-monitor)

 The container needs two vols mounting for output and input (containing a keywords.txt of things to search for and optional slack.json).
 There is a sample of the keywords.txt on GitHub but it is a simple CR separated list.